1. Home

 Remember – the medical certificate of death and the death certificate are different, and you need one to be able to obtain the other.

 Once you have the medical certificate of death, you will need to make an appointment to register the death.
 This is done via the government website which will guide you through the process.
 You should register the death within five days (including weekends and bank holidays).
-Traditionally, the registration was usually done in person at the local registry office.
-However, due to the Covid-19 situation, registrations are now carried out verbally via a telephone appointment with the registrar.

 Remember – if you are struggling with the process, speak with a solicitor who can guide you through step-by-step.